diiiefiend/cocktailist/README.md

 [heroku]: http://cocktailist.herokuapp.com

 ## Minimum Viable Product
-cocktailist is a clone of Goodreads with some Yelp elements built on Rails and Backbone.
+cocktailist is a clone of Goodreads built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->